 In 2015, based on the growing numbers of colleges and universities engaged in community school partnerships, the Netter Center worked with partners at the Coalition for Community Schools and Rutgers University-Camden to develop a University-Assisted Community Schools Network to share resources, best practices, and advance the work.
 Approximately 70 higher education institutions are now part of this network.

-The Netter Center director chairs the Anchor Institutions Task Force (AITF), a growing network of over 900 leaders promoting the engagement of anchor institutions—including colleges, universities, hospitals, community foundations, libraries, arts institutions, and other anchors—in community and economic development.
+The Netter Center director chairs the Anchor Institutions Task Force (AITF), a network of approximately 1,000 leaders promoting the engagement of anchor institutions—including colleges, universities, hospitals, community foundations, libraries, arts institutions, and other anchors—in community and economic development.
 The AITF is designed to develop and disseminate knowledge and function as an advocacy and movement building organization to create and advance democratic, mutually beneficial anchor institution-community partnerships.
 It is administered by Marga, Inc.

 The Netter Center Director is Chair of the International Consortium for Higher Education, Civic Responsibility, and Democracy (IC), which, since 1999, has worked with the Council of Europe (CoE) and seeks to explain and advance the contributions of higher education to democracy on community college, college and university campuses, their local communities and the wider society.
 It is comprised of the United States, Australia, the United Kingdom, Ireland, and South Africa.
-The U.S. is represented by a Steering Committee from the American Association of State Colleges and Universities, American Association of State Colleges and Universities, American Council on Education, Anchor Institutions Task Force, Campus Compact, Democracy Commitment, NASPA-Student Affairs Professionals in Higher Education.
-The Organization of American States and the International Association of Universities joined the overall cooperation between the IC and CoE in April 2018 and October 2019, respectively.
+The U.S. is represented by a Steering Committee from the American Association of Colleges and Universities, American Association of State Colleges and Universities, American Council on Education, Anchor Institutions Task Force, Campus Compact, Democracy Commitment, and NASPA-Student Affairs Professionals in Higher Education.
+The Organization of American States (OAS) and the International Association of Universities (IAU) joined the overall cooperation between the IC and CoE in April 2018 and October 2019, respectively.
 In January 2021, CoE, IC, OAS, and IAU formally named their partnership the Global Cooperation for the Democratic Mission of Higher Education.